 A-28.
 Three Island Crossing State Park (Glenns Ferry, ID) has it all: an impressive historic river ford, a magnificent stretch of wagon ruts, a state-of-the-art history and education center, and public camping facilities.
-Look across the river to see trail ruts descending the bluff to the Snake
+Look across the river to see trail ruts descending the bluff to the Snake education center.
+The park is open year-round; a modest admission fee is charged.
+The history and education center is open seasonally.
+For more information about the center, the park, and camping, call (208) 366-2394.

 River wagon ford at Three Island Crossing.
-Now re-enactors ford the river with covered wagons, horses, and oxen each year on the second Saturday in August; film footage of one of the events is shown in the education center.
-The park is open year-round; entrance is \$4/vehicle.
-The center is open mid-March through September, and its hours vary seasonally.
-Admission to the center is free with your paid camping fee or vehicle entrance fee.
-Call (208) 366-2394 for center, camping, and park information.

-Directions: Approaching Glenns Ferry on I-84 westbound, take Exit 121 and turn left on 1st Avenue.
+Now re-enactors ford the river with covered wagons, horses, and oxen each year on the second Saturday in August; film footage of one of the events is shown in the and turn left on 1st Avenue.
 Turn south (left) on Commercial Avenue, then turn right on Madison Avenue.
 Drive approximately 1 mile on Madison to the park entrance.